MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-memory-objects.md

      ...
 ```

-In this example all of the postions in the trace where the four bytes of memory starting at 0x13a1710 were execute/change accessed, were listed and the first occurance was clicked on to drill down on for addtional information.
+In this last example, the positions in the trace where the four bytes of memory starting at 0x13a1710 were execute/change accessed were listed.
+And then the first [0] occurrence was clicked on to display additional information.

 ```
 0:000> dx -r1 @$cursession.TTD.Memory(0x13a1710,0x13a1714, "ec")[0]